angular/angular/aio/content/guide/schematics-for-libraries.md

 The system operates on placeholders defined inside files or paths that loaded in the input `Tree`.
 It fills these in using values passed into the `Rule`.

-For details of these data structure and syntax, see the [Schematics README](https://github.com/angular/angular-cli/blob/master/packages/angular_devkit/schematics/README.md).
+For details of these data structures and syntax, see the [Schematics README](https://github.com/angular/angular-cli/blob/master/packages/angular_devkit/schematics/README.md).

-1. Create the main file, `index.ts` and add the source code for your schematic factory function.
+1. Create the main file `index.ts` and add the source code for your schematic factory function.

 1. First, import the schematics definitions you will need.
 The Schematics framework offers many utility functions to create and use rules when running a schematic.